YinkaJoy/LITA_CAPSTONE-PROJECT-2/README.md

 The analysis reveals a challenge in customer retention therefore, there is a need for improvement in the area of customer service.

+2. Subscription Trend: There are three subscription types;
+    - Basics
-2. Subscription Trend: This analysis was carried out in four regions.
+4. This analysis was carried out in four regions.
  ![REGIONAL TREND](https://github.com/user-attachments/assets/7ea7ee51-499e-4db2-980b-ba99c93b3eef)

 ![RENEWAL AND CANCELLATION TREND](https://github.com/user-attachments/assets/1a880dee-b5ae-42d3-849e-92e291395a6c)